Blow for Man Utd as Martial and Lingard ruled out for up to three weeks | Goal.com

 Solskjaer himself said there was little he could do to help the struggling Chilean, who failed to make an impact in his appearance.

-Martial, meanwhile, was removed at halftime after carrying an injury through the first half, as Solskjaer was forced into making two changes.
+Martial, meanwhile, was removed at halftime for Juan Mata after carrying an injury through the first half, as Solskjaer was forced into making two changes.

+Sanchez and Romelu Lukaku will likely be given chances to prove themselves in the coming weeks while Solskjaer also says Tahith Chong and Angel Gomes are in contention.

+"Chance for anyone who plays, Alexis, Romelu, Chongy or Angel," Solskjaer said.